Tri-Rail: Homestead and Doral (CSX Homestead Subdivision line service)

+Proposed stations

+VA Medical Center station

+Tri-Rail is currently in the preliminary stages of adding a station near the VA Medical Center northwest of the Mangonia Park station.
+The tracks northwest of Mangonia Park are currently owned by CSX Transportation, which Tri-Rail would need to have an agreement with to operate at the potential new station.
+Palm Beach County is expected to cover the costs of the project.

+Little River station

+In November 2023, Swerdlow Group responded to a request for proposals from Miami-Dade County for a new affordable housing development in Little River, which also includes a Tri-Rail station.
+The project is located just east of I-95 and just north of the FEC's Little River Branch, which is part of the current route of the Tri-Rail Downtown Miami Link, which has no stations along the east-west route (with the north-south route eventually having stations as the result of the Northeast Corridor Rapid Transit Project).
+Swerdlow Group had indicated that they would fund $20 million for the station.

 Operations

-Tri-Rail shares the South Florida Rail Corridor trackage with Amtrak's Silver Meteor and Silver Star and CSX Transportation's Miami Subdivision.
+Tri-Rail shares the South Florida Rail Corridor trackage with Amtrak's Silver Meteor, Floridian, and CSX Transportation's Miami Subdivision.
 The Florida Department of Transportation purchased the track from CSX in 1989.
 Under the terms of the agreement, CSX would continue to provide dispatch services and physical plant maintenance for the track and would have exclusive freight trackage rights until certain conditions were met.
 At midnight on March 29, 2015, CSX handed over dispatching and maintenance to SFRTA (Tri-Rail).
 While this should have the advantage of giving passenger trains signal priority over freight trains, it was at first wracked with delays.

 Tri-Rail participates in the EASY Card regional smartcard-based fare collection system along with Miami-Dade Transit.
 Purely paper tickets are also available for same-day or weekend use.
 A paper ticket or an EASY Card with a paper-based transfer receipt (created after a confirmed trip is completed) can be used to obtain transfer discounts when transferring to Broward County Transit as well as Palm Tran.
 However, only EASY Cards may be used to obtain a transfer discount when transferring to Miami-Dade Transit.

-Due to the route's success, Amtrak's Silver Meteor and Silver Star do not allow local travel between West Palm Beach and Miami.
+Due to the route's success, Amtrak's Silver Meteor and Floridian do not allow local travel between West Palm Beach and Miami.
 The two trains only stop to discharge passengers southbound and receive passengers northbound.
 This policy is in place to make seats on those two trains available for passengers making longer trips.